ascheucher/dockerized-certbot/README.md

 ### Set up a env file with the keys

-Create the file aws_env with your IAMs user id and secret and other settings:
+Create the file aws-env with your IAMs user id and secret and other settings:

     AWS_ACCESS_KEY_ID="....."
     AWS_SECRET_ACCESS_KEY="......"

+And a env file with the email and the domains to create certs for:

     DOMAINS="...."
     EMAIL="..."